sighupio/fury-kubernetes-on-premises/README.md

 Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the module.

 > [!WARNING]
-> Since ARM support is still in *beta*, at the moment there
-> is no support for HAProxy 3.0 in RHEL/RHEL-derivatives running
-> on ARM hardware.
+> Support for the ARM platform is still in beta status, the Load Balancers installed with the `haproxy` role are not currently supported for RHEL and RHEL derivatives running on ARM.
+Please use a different OS for the Load Balancers VMs (or disable them and create your own load balancer).

 ## Usage